odan/odan.github.io/_posts/2020-04-05-slim4-multiple-pdo-database-connections.md

 For the second connection you have multiple other options depending on your use case.

 **The simple and container friendly approach:**

-**Please note:** *There is no general solution, because it depends on your specific use case.
-Feel inspired by the following concepts and adapt it to your specific requirements.*

 The DI container can act as a "connection manager" and also allows you to connect to the second PDO instance with the real tenant database (MySQL) when needed.